Fateemahsani/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World”
+a scrip that print hello_world